Hiller YH-32 Hornet: Operational history

 The HJ-1 was evaluated by the United States Army as the YH-32, and the United States Navy as the XHOE-1.
 In 1957 two YH-32s were modified as the YH-32A for trials as armed helicopters.
 All the fibreglass cockpit fairings were removed and the tail was modified.
 The tests were successful in proving the viability of the helicopter as a weapons platform, but due to marginal performance, no further conversions or orders were placed.
-Also, versions were sent to the U.S. Army's DRC to be evaluated in one of their contests involving the research and development of a light weight, air droppable helicopter for air rescue and reconnaissance, and for a portable, easily put together, and fuel efficient 1 man observation and transport copter.
+Also, versions were sent to the U.S. Army's DRC to be evaluated in one of their contests involving the research and development of a lightweight, air droppable helicopter for air rescue and reconnaissance, and for a portable, easily-put-together, and fuel-efficient 1-man observation and transport copter.
 It was competing against the Jet Jeep and its pulse jets.
 Overall the YH-32 won out over the Jet Jeep, but the concept was considered obsolete, and later the program was canceled.